How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Pelicans go on the road to face the Grizzlies on Wednesday at 8:00 PM ET.
+The Nuggets hope to pick up a road win at the Timberwolves on Wednesday at 8:00 PM ET.

 How to Watch